gon1332/vscale/README.md

 # vscale

-In order to build and test vscale using the supplied makefile, Synopsys VCS must be installed and on the path.
+In order to build and test vscale using the supplied makefile, Icarus Verilog must be installed and be on the path.

 ```
-git clone git@github.com:ucb-bar/vscale.git
+git clone git@github.com:gon1332/vscale.git
 cd vscale
 make
 make run-asm-tests